sloretz/ros_oci_images/README.md

 ## About the images

+All images are updated automatically within 6 hours of a sync.
-All images are updated once per week (Sunday at midnight GMT).
+There are additionally updated once per week at midnight GMT on Sunday.

 The ROS 2 distros have an image for each [variant defined by REP 2001](https://ros.org/reps/rep-2001.html).
 The ROS 1 distro [ROS Noetic](https://wiki.ros.org/noetic) has an image for each [metapackage defined by REP 142](https://www.ros.org/reps/rep-0142.html).